Jessicavazm/JessicaVaz_T2A1-B/README.md

         # Each run ensures larger numbers are placed towards the end of the list
         for i in range(n):

-            # Inner loop runs from the first element to the last element minus the ordered elements
+            # Inner loop runs from the first to last element minus the ordered elements
             for j in range(0, n-i-1):
                 # Compares the actual element with the next element (adjacent pairs)
                 # If the actual element is greater than actual, it swap places